nastch2000/starter-academic/content/publication/gormer2011decision/index.md

 ---
-title: "Vehicle-to-Vehicle IEEE 802.11p Performance Measurements at Urban Intersections"
+title: "Decision Support for Dynamic City Traffic Management using Vehicular Communication"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+- Jana Görmer
+- Jan Fabian Ehmke
+- Maksims Fiosins
+- Daniel Schmidt
 - Henrik Schumacher
 - Hugues Tchouankem
-- Jörg Nuckelt
-- Thomas Kurner
-- Tetiana Zinchenko
-- André Leschke
-- Lars Wolf

 doi: ""

 # Schedule page publish date (NOT publication's date).
-publishDate: "2012-06-01T00:00:00Z"
+publishDate: "2011-07-01T00:00:00Z"

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;